Who needs a visa to enter Iran?

 US visa waiver program and new Iran visa policy

 Some travelers ask: Does a visit to Iran affect my future for visiting other countries?
 The answer is NO, but there is a story behind it.
 US Visa Waiver Program allows citizens of 38 countries, including most European countries, to travel to the United States for tourism or business for stays of up to 90 days without obtaining a visa.
 However, in 2015, a new limitation was imposed on citizens of these countries who have previously traveled to Iran and a few other countries.

 In 2018, Iran updated its visa policy and started a new stamp-free policy to encourage more foreign visitors to enter Iran.
 In the new policy travelers to Iran will no longer have an Iranian visa attached to their passport or an enter/exit stamp on their passport.
 Therefore, visitors will be easily using the Visa Waiver Program to enter the US.
 Read more about the Visa waiver program on our blog.

 How much does it cost to get an iranian visa?

-In order to obtain visa (whether it’s a On Arrival or in advance) you need to pay an embassy/stamp fee to Iran consulate/airport when collecting your visa.
+In order to obtain a visa (whether it’s a VOA or in advance) you need to pay a fee when collecting your visa.
 The fee depends on the applicant’s nationality.
-Following you can see the list of visa fees for different nationalities:
+Below, you can see the list of visa fees for different nationalities:

 |Visa on arrival fee||€75||€145-150||Not applicable||Not applicable||Not applicable||Not applicable||€90||€100||€80|